-For support towards a set of workshops and a 30-day reconnaissance journey on train for a group of artists in an attempt to gather diverse perspectives around identity in the country.
-The journey will cover four locations across the country through the route Bangalore–Dhemaji–Srinagar–Perambavoor–Bangalore; and involve performances, performative interactions and interviews with fellow passengers and the crew of the train.
-The outcome of this project is a broad performance structure, which will serve as the basis for developing the project further on another journey by train scheduled for later this year.
+For support towards a set of workshops and a 30-day reconnaissance train journey undertaken by a group of artists, in an attempt to gather diverse perspectives around identity in India.
+The journey, which will touch four locations on the route Bangalore–Dhemaji–Srinagar–Perambavoor–Bangalore, will involve performances, performative interactions, and interviews with fellow passengers and the crew of the train.
+The outcome will be a broad performance structure, based on which the project will be further developed on another train journey.
 The Grantee’s deliverables to IFA with the Final Report will be documentation of the processs in the form of stills, videos or sketches made during the journey.

 For a series of workshops in visual arts and storytelling, to connect students and the local community, at the Government Primary school in Manipal, Udupi, to issues related to the environment in their immediate surroundings.
 The outcome will be an exhibition.
 The Grantee’s deliverables to IFA will be audio-visual documentation of the workshops, images, and a ten to twelve minute video document of the entire project.

 For research into the changing practices and ecology of the performance form of Tamasha across Maharashtra.
 Building on earlier work also supported by IFA, this project entails revisiting, after nearly fifteen years, villages in the Konkan, western and northern Maharashtra, Vidarbha and Marathwada regions to document photographically the cumulative impact of socio-political and economic forces on the art form and the lives of its performers.
 The outcome of this project will be photographs with field notes.